Ehmannr/Vaulted/README.md

   # **Goals**
+  This Project aims to be a easy to use, locally hosted, password mangager
    - Primary
      - Use an open source encryption to keep passwords safe
      - Easy to use and understand user interface